French drain vs surface drain and the one choice that saves your Houston foundation

 How French drains actually work

-Here is where most people mess up: they think a French drain is a "catch-all" for every puddle.
-It isn't.
-A French drain is a perforated pipe (a pipe with holes) surrounded by gravel and wrapped in fabric.
-Its job is to handle groundwater, not surface water.
+Here is where most people get confused: they think a French drain is a catch-all solution for every puddle in the yard.
+It is not.
+A French drain is a perforated pipe surrounded by gravel and wrapped in drainage fabric.
+Its main job is to relieve saturated soil and move excess water away before it sits against your lawn, landscape, or foundation.

 What a properly built French drain looks like

 To understand why a French drain works, you have to understand the physics of displacement.
 In Houston, we often see these failing because they were installed in pure clay without enough gravel "room" to breathe.
-Below is a diagram of what the cross-section of a high-performing system looks like compared to the cut-rate versions.
+Below is an infographic of what a high-performing system looks like.

-The secret to a long-lasting French drain in Houston's Black Gumbo is the Fabric Wrap.
-Without a high-quality non-woven geotextile fabric, the tiny clay particles will infiltrate the gravel and clog the pipe holes within 18 months.
-This is called "Silt-Lock," and it is the #1 reason for system failure in neighborhoods like Cypress and Pearland.
+The secret to a long-lasting French drain in Houston's Black Gumbo is the fabric wrap.
+Without a high-quality non-woven geotextile fabric, tiny clay particles can infiltrate the gravel and clog the pipe holes over time.
+This is one of the biggest reasons French drain systems fail in Houston-area clay soils.

 Why standing water puts pressure on your foundation